chilicoder/study-wpm-workbook/README.md

 * Business Process
 pick the one that seems to bring the most clarity to defining the project work.

+> I know another way of decomposing big tasks.
+In discription we should focus on how we will verify that this task is successfully done.
+We write down criteria that become itself smaller tasks.
+We proceed untill all tasks will be devided into small, understandable pieces that can be estimated in terms of work.
+The resulting graph becomes an analogue of WBS plus we get the acceptance rules to all tasks.

 ![fig57][WysockiFig57]
 [WysockiFig57]: https://github.com/chilicoder/study-wpm-workbook/blob/master/images/wisocki-fig-5-7.png "WBS for a waterfall systems development methodology"